bchao1/griddy/README.md

 ### Defining a `layout.json` file
 A layout `.json` file should follow the following syntax:
 - The json file contains one `json` object.
-- Key of the first level of the `json` object should always be `root`.
+- First level of the `json` object should have key `root`.
-- For other levels, the keys should follow the convention:
+- For (key, value) pairs in other levels, the keys should abide by the following conventions:
-    - `percentage`: percentage of the children `<div>`'s height or width with respect to its parent.
+    - `percentage`: percentage of the children `<div>`'s height or width with respect to its parent's.
     - `layout type`: defines a column layout or a row layout (column layouts will be inside a flex container).
 If `r` is specified, the percentage is the relative height; if `c` is specified, the percentage is the relative width.
-    - `id` (optional): a unique id (can just be integers) to prevent duplicate keys in a `json` object.
+    - `id` (optional): used to prevent duplicate keys in the `json` object.

 ```
 key = percentage + layout type + id